sigmacomputing/sigmaquickstarts/README.md

 ## Write Your First Quickstart

-  1. Terminate the running server with `ctrl C` and and navigate to the `sfguides` source directory `cd sfguides/src`
+  1. Terminate the running server with `ctrl C` and and navigate to the `sigmaguides` source directory `cd sigmaguides/src`
      - In this directory, you will see all existing guides and their markdown files.
   2. Generate a new guide from the guide template `npm run template <GUIDE_NAME>`
       - Don't use spaces in the name of your guide, instead use underscores.
-  3. Navigate to the newly generated guide (`cd sfguides/src/<GUIDE_NAME>`) and edit your guide in a tool like vscode.
+  3. Navigate to the newly generated guide (`cd sigmaguides/src/<GUIDE_NAME>`) and edit your guide in a tool like vscode.
   4. Run the website again `npm run serve`
   5. As you edit and save changes, your changes will automatically load in the browser.

-You can always read the [sample Quickstart](site/sfguides/src/sample/sample.md) online.
+You can always read the [sample Quickstart](site/sigmaguides/src/sample/sample.md) online.

 ### Tips

-- Review the [sample.md](site/sfguides/src/sample/sample.md) file to learn more about to to structure your Quickstart for the claat tool.
+- Review the [sample.md](site/sigmaguides/src/sample/sample.md) file to learn more about to to structure your Quickstart for the claat tool.
 - You can see the supported Quickstart categories [here](site/app/styles/_overrides.scss).
 If you want to suggest a new category please create a github issue!
 - Checkout [how to use VS Code to write markdown files](https://code.visualstudio.com/docs/languages/markdown)
 - If you want to learn more about Quickstarts, check out this [excellent tutorial](https://medium.com/@zarinlo/publish-technical-tutorials-in-google-codelab-format-b07ef76972cd)